kasapoli/ParadiddleWorkshop/README.md

 ## Getting Started

 ### Project Structure
-This project was created using Unreal Engine (See Version History for the current engine version).
-Unreal Engine with the mathcing version should be installed to run it and create mods that are comptaible with the main app.
-Please note that, even in case the project loads without issues on a different version of Unreal Engine, any created mod might have compatibility issues with the main app.
+This project was created using Unreal Engine 5.4.
+You'll need to install Unreal Engine with the matching version to open it and create mods that are comptaible with Paradiddle.
+Please note that even if the project loads without issues on a different version of Unreal Engine, any created mods might have compatibility issues with the main app.
 The project includes:
 * An example mod that features simple versions of the application cases mentioned in the description.
 (Game/TestMod)
 * An empty mod directory that can be renamed to serve as your mod.
 (Game/MyMod)